Harvey Boulter: Porton Group

 In early 2000, Boulter left UBS to found Porton Group.
 Under Boulter, as Chairman & CEO, Porton Group built a number of partnerships with Government laboratories, funding and developing technology for military purposes that have parallel commercial applications.
 Boulter funded initial research at Porton Down that led to the creation of P2i.

-One of Porton's longer term and more significant investments which was sourced directly by Boulter from Defence Science and Technology Laboratory, at Porton Down is Enigma Diagnostics Limited.
+One of Porton's longer term and more significant investments which were sourced directly by Boulter from Defence Science and Technology Laboratory, at Porton Down is Enigma Diagnostics Limited.
 Enigma was designed to rapidly detect biological agents on the battlefield using a point of need portable molecular diagnostics instrument.
-Since the creation of the company in 2004, and with investment of over £140 Million, Enigma has developed, in part as a result of a partnership with GSK, into a point of care medical diagnostics business, achieving CE Mark accreditation in Jan 2014 on its Influenza A/B assay.
+Since the creation of the company in 2004, and with investment of over £140 Million, Enigma has developed, in part as a result of a partnership with GSK plc, into a point of care medical diagnostics business, achieving CE Mark accreditation in January 2014 on its Influenza A/B assay.
 In 2014, Enigma made a move towards the Chinese markets, first partnering with Chinese Center for Disease Control and Prevention and then partnering with Leadman Bio whilst also securing a $50Mn investment from Shanghai Debay Capital.

-In 2011, Boulter and Porton Group commenced litigation against 3M over the latter’s failure to fulfill their contractual obligations regarding their purchase of Acolyte Biomedical Limited, and the MRSA detection technology Baclite.
+In 2011, Boulter and Porton Group commenced litigation against 3M over the latter's failure to fulfill their contractual obligations regarding their purchase of Acolyte Biomedical Limited, and the MRSA detection technology Baclite.
 In November 2011 the UK High Court found in favor of the Porton Group.
-However, Harvey Boulter as a public face in this complex law suit, exposed the unusual relationship between Adam Werritty and Liam Fox MP as a result of this bitterly contested litigation.
+However, Boulter as a public face in this complex lawsuit, exposed the unusual relationship between Adam Werritty and Liam Fox MP as a result of this bitterly contested litigation.
 Liam Fox MP was forced to resign his position as the Minister for Defence, as he acknowledged he had breached the Ministerial Code of Conduct.

 Porton Cyber

 In 2012 Boulter created Porton Cyber, as a Cayman Islands investment fund.
-One of its investments in this space is focused on secure messaging and mobile voice protection technologies through Communication Security Group, of which Harvey Boulter is Chairman.
-CSG’s Seecrypt and Cellcrypt products use military-grade encryption for instant messaging and voice/conference calls, and are in use within UK, US, Canadian and Australian Governments.
+One of its investments in this space is focused on secure messaging and mobile voice protection technologies through Communication Security Group, of which Boulter is chairman.
+CSG's Seecrypt and Cellcrypt products use military-grade encryption for instant messaging and voice/conference calls, and are in use within UK, US, Canadian and Australian Governments.